schuttpj/my-image-gen-google/README.md

 tools: github.com/schuttpj/my-image-gen-google

 Generate an image of a serene mountain landscape with a lake reflecting the sunset.
-Use the dall-e-3 model with high quality.
+Use high quality settings.

 Parameters:
-- model: dall-e-3
+- model: imagen-3.0-generate-002
-- quality: hd
 - size: 1024x1024
 ```

 ## Authentication

-An OpenAI API key is required.
+A Google Gemini API key is required.
 When running with GPTScript, the credential tool will prompt you to provide a key if not already set.
 You can also set it as an environment variable:

 ```
-export OPENAI_API_KEY="your-api-key-here"
+export GEMINI_API_KEY="your_gemini_api_key_here"
 ```

 ## Direct CLI Usage